-Sugar Cane Trail is a 6.4 mile lightly trafficked loop trail located near Minden, LA that features beautiful wild flowers and is good for all skill levels.
+Sugar Cane Trail is a 6.4 mile lightly trafficked loop trail located near Minden, Louisiana that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 1st time on this trail.
 Easy hike carrying a 30 lb pack just to up the work load.
 Clearly marked.
 Pretty views.
 Lots of shade.